Some favorite books for parents...

 Clicking the pictures will take you to Amazon where you can read reviews!

 I almost didn't read American Girls (I have so many others on my nightstand!)
-As a parent, I'm glad I didn't pass this up.
+I'm glad I didn't pass this up.
 Move this one to the top of the stack, folks.
 Nancy Jo Sales is big for me.

 "American Girls is probably one of the most urgent conversation starters I’ve read in some time." —Psychology Today